awsdocs/amazon-mq-developer-guide/doc_source/network-of-brokers.md

 ## How Does a Network of Brokers Handle Credentials?<a name="how-does-it-handle-credentials"></a>

 For broker A to connect to broker B in a network, broker A must use valid credentials, like any other producer or consumer\.
-Instead of providing a password in broker A's `<networkConnnector>` configuration, you must first create a user on broker A with the same values as another user on broker B \(these are *separate, unique* users that share the same username and password values\)\.
+Instead of providing a password in broker A's `<networkConnector>` configuration, you must first create a user on broker A with the same values as another user on broker B \(these are *separate, unique* users that share the same username and password values\)\.
 When you specify the `userName` attribute in the `<networkConnector>` configuration, Amazon MQ will add the password automatically at runtime\.

 **Important**
 Don't specify the `password` attribute for the `<networkConnector>`\.
 We don't recommend storing plaintext passwords in broker configuration files, because this makes the passwords visible in the Amazon MQ console\.
 For more information, see [Step 2: Configure Network Connectors for Your Broker](amazon-mq-creating-configuring-network-of-brokers.md#creating-configuring-network-of-brokers-configure-network-connectors)\.